9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 ### Failing safely with `MonadPlus`

-When we introduced the `fail` function in [the section called \"The Monad type class\"](15-monads.org::*The Monad type class) warn against its use: in many monads, it\'s implemented as a call to `error`, which has unpleasant consequences.
+When we introduced the `fail` function in [the section called "The Monad type class"](15-monads.org::*The Monad type class) warn against its use: in many monads, it's implemented as a call to `error`, which has unpleasant consequences.

 The `MonadPlus` type class gives us a gentler way to fail a computation,